ian-fisher-developer/ian-fisher-developer/README.md

 In the future I would like to try Qt for Python.

 I hope my exercises are helpful for others.
-Anyone might teach themselves these skills from published examples, but perhaps my own getting-started code and README notes will complement other resources.
+Anyone might teach themselves these skills from published examples, but perhaps my getting-started code and README notes will complement other resources.